BarbzCodez/Spendr/documentation/development.md

 ### Running the frontend locally with hot reload

 1. Make sure the backend and db containers are running.
+2. Enter the client directory `cd client`.
-2. Use the following command to start the frontend:
+3. Use the following command to start the frontend:
 ```bash
 npm start
 ```